kuanrcl/MySQL_EE_Workshop/Lab8a/Readme.md

 # High Availability with Local- and Cross-site replication
 We will configure local replication and cross-site replication to mimic real-life deployment of async replication in production data center and cross-site replication from production data center to disaster recovery data center.
-In this scenario, Prod DC will have A->B and DRC will have C->D, and A->C
+In this scenario, Prod DC will have A->B and DRC will have C->D, also cross-site replication with A->C
 ## Local Replication at production site (MySQL Server A and B)
 To simulate multiple MySQL servers in a single VM, we will need to specify different **server_id**, **datadir** and **port**
 ```